-How to match beer and food
+How to pair beer and food

 I was recently asked the question: "What am i looking for when matching beer and food?
 Do I want a beer with a similar taste or should I be looking for a contrast?"

 Good question because beer actually behaves differently in many ways from wine as my son Will and I explained in our book An Appetite for Ale:

 "As you’ve probably already discovered beer behaves differently from wine when it comes to food.
 Most lack acidity and tannin, two qualities that help wine match well.
 But it has other qualities such as bitterness, sweetness, carbonation, lower levels of alcohol and, most importantly, a range of flavours you simply don’t find in wine (chocolate, smoke and caramel to name just three) that more than compensate.

 The most significant of those is bitterness, not likely to bother you if you’re a beer lover but which may bother friends you’re trying to get to share your enthusiasm.
 So far as food is concerned it’s a double-edged sword.
 It can be intrusive and jarring, much as an over-exuberant use of oak can be in wine, but also incredibly refreshing especially with foods that are sour, salty, fatty or in other ways palate-coating like chocolate and cheese.

 There are two types of bitterness, hop bitterness and roasted malt bitterness.
 Hop bitterness works fantastically well with spices which is why IPAs are such a great match for spicy food while roasted malt bitterness has a palate-cleansing quality which can help with such disparate foods as roast or barbecued meats, cheese and chocolate.
 With a rich chocolate dessert for example you don’t want yet more richness in your glass.
 You want something that is going to be refreshing like a bitter porter or a sour wheat beer.